How to Smell like a Dog, with Ed Yong

 Because it's not true that what is happening is happening because people don't have a sufficiently good understanding of the value of scientific research.

+whether it's economic or whatever, that we will save science in this country.
 What is happening in this country is happening because science is bad for tyrants and always has been.

-Like, a populace that has a better understanding of the world around it is a populace that is much harder to rule by fear.
+Like a populace that has a better understanding of the world around it is a populace that is much harder to rule by fear.

 And that is why the scientific infrastructure of this country is currently being sledgehammered to death.